Correlated decoherence in a common environment activated by relative motion: Abstract

 \section{Abstract}

-We study two spatially separated boundary subsystems coupled to a common structured environment under relative motion in a Gaussian open-system framework.
-By integrating out the environment, we obtain an influence functional governed by a dressed environmental correlator evaluated at the boundary positions, which encodes both coherent mediation and correlated fluctuations.
-Relative motion opens a correlated decoherence channel through Doppler-shifted spectral overlap of the boundary excitations, leading to a kinematic threshold at $v>2u_\phi$.
-Below threshold, the dominant resonant contribution to the off-diagonal noise kernel is absent and the environment acts predominantly as a coherent mediator at leading resonant order.
-Above threshold, a resonant shell opens and the same environment supports a finite cross-noise channel, producing irreversible correlated decoherence.
-In the reduced dynamics, coherent coupling is governed by the retarded component of the dressed correlator, while the decoherence rate is controlled by its Hadamard component.
-These results establish a direct connection between motion-induced excitation production and correlated decoherence in open quantum systems, and point to experimentally accessible signatures in superconducting--phononic platforms through excess correlated dephasing.
+We study two spatially separated boundary subsystems coupled to a common structured environment under relative motion within a Gaussian open-system framework.
+By integrating out the environment, we obtain an influence functional governed by a dressed environmental correlator evaluated at the boundary positions.
+Its retarded and Hadamard components govern coherent mediation and correlated fluctuations, respectively.
+Relative motion activates the leading resonant contribution to correlated decoherence through Doppler-shifted spectral overlap of the boundary excitations.
+For identical boundary dispersions, this contribution has an ideal narrow-linewidth onset at $v>2u_\phi$.
+Below this value, no resonant momentum shell exists, whereas above it a finite shell opens and produces an enhanced correlated-decoherence contribution.
+Finite spectral linewidth generates subthreshold tails and rounds the ideal onset into a crossover centered on the same kinematic condition.
+The leading resonant contributions to motion-induced excitation production and correlated decoherence probe the same on-shell environmental structure.
+The proposed readout of this two-subsystem reduced-dynamics signature uses either differential-coherence measurements or a two-node noise cross-spectrum.